Case Study· 10 min read· Updated April 8, 2026

 We didn't patch the existing store.
 We rebuilt it from scratch on Next.js, with a fundamentally different architecture and a completely different relationship to the Saudi customer.

-1. Arabic-First Mobile Experience
+1. Mobile-First Checkout Experience

 2. Saudi Payment Integration